busterbenson/public/book-of-beliefs.md

 ## Values I live by

+These are values I *try* to live by, but obviously it won't always happen.
+If you catch me compromising one of these values, I ask you to call me out on it.
+It's easier to spot inconsistencies in other people than in ourselves, so you can help to catch my own inconsistencies.
+And if I appear annoyed by you when you do this, just remind me that I asked you to do this.
+Thanks!

 1. I value myself, all people, all living things, as they are, and believe we should participate in the world in a way that lives up to the dignity in each of us.
 2. I value cultivating and articulating a clear vision for my life, standing behind it, and reviewing it often enough to make course-corrections along the way.
 3. I also value allowing space for distractions and contradictions to appear that might challenge or shift the vision.